Tempest Angels Chapter

 Beliefs and Customs:

 The Chapter itself shares many of the idealogies of the populace of Astoth; including something akin to a chivalric code to a certain extent, and see themselves as the aegis of mankind against all who threaten it- as such, much like the Salamanders, they would not see civilian lives thrown away, firmly believing each man and woman has a rightful place within the Imperium.
 But let it not be said their sense of honour gets in the way of carrying out their duties to the Imperium in such a brutal universe.
 Indeed, their valour in battle is one of their defining traits; ever eager to fearlessly bring glory to their Chapter and themselves in the crucible of combat.
 Whilst not as ruthless as some other Chapters, they maintain the brutal efficiency that comes with strict martial discipline in battle.
 This stalwart courage combined with tactical precision makes them fierce foes in battle.
 That being said, they do not fight purely for the sake of being able to earn glory in combat- they fight to carry on with the Emperor's ultimate goal of forging a better, peaceful galaxy where humanity would be united and protected.
 In this light; they believe in valour in the face of adversity and loyalty above all.
 Befitting Astartes that have made a Knight world their home; the chapter focuses heavily on sword-work- having a large amount of not only power swords to the extent that every Sergeant may be equipped with one, but also a significant stock of relic swords.
 This emphasis breeds highly skilled swordsmen that have honed the art of the blade into a ritualised techniques passed on and refined from generation to generation; this is a great source of pride to the Chapter as their swordsmen are on the same tier as most if not all Chapters… and are certainly better than most.
+The most skilled of the swordsmen in each battle company are placed together in a squad; equipped with power swords to carve into the enemy ranks with a terrifying amount of skill.

 It is in this spirit that they mimic the Ultramarines' stance and organisation of the planets in their sub-sector; taking responsibility not just for the Chapter homeworld, but all of the 6 other planets nearby- excluding Layria, who they maintain very close relations with but respect the independence of the Adeptus Mechanicum.
 They have ensured that trade remains active and healthy between the worlds.
 Each is well defended by the network of orbital defense stations and planet-to-orbit defense systems.
 Ever since the very first Chapter Master, the Tempest Angels adhere strictly to the spirit of unity that Ultramar set a gleaming example for.
 As such, this has bred discipline, trust and loyalty- in turn leading to very little civil unrest and no reports of heresy or treason.
 A fact they are very proud of.
 Each Planetary Defense Force is guided in their training by veterans of the Chapter to guarantee a certain level of discipline and military prowess from their soldiers.
 This has benefited the regiments of Imperial Guard drawn up from this sub-sector as the recruits are already well trained.
 Due to the good relations the sub-sector maintains with its native Forge-world and the direct governance of the Tempest Angels; all PDF forces are seen to be well equipped, thusly the transition from PDF to Imperial Guard is seamless.